milkknife/hyprland-dracula/README.md

 ## Why

+Some people showed interest/asked for my config files.
+My personal reasons however:

 - You don't want to use GNOME/KDE, but you want a reasonable wayland setup
 - You don't want to spend days/weeks setting up something that should be ready out of the box with little to no manual configuration
 - You don't want someone else's unfamiliar, painfully gaudy, and over-complicated setup
-- You are familiar with dwm, dwl, xmonad, and/or awesome-wm
+- You are very familiar with dwm, dwl, xmonad, and/or awesome-wm

 ## Details